paulwarren/nzde/dict/B/README.md

 >  A man name Burke, by trade a shoemaker, was drinking, it is said, at an unlicensed house at the Boulder Bank on Tuesday last. <i>(Jan 10, 1855,Nelson Examiner,3</i>)

 >  Walking from the northern end of the bank, I passed large colonies of terns gathering noisily on the ocean side of the Boulder Bank. <i>(Feb 8, 2003,Listener (New Zealand Listener),27</i>)

+## boulder bank

+ <i>n.</i>

+>  We were caught in a fog at Pepin's island and had to creep in, sounding all the way for fear of running on the Boulder bank. <i>(1875,Richmond-Atkinson Papers,11/504</i>)

+>  Our port of shipment in the early "fifties" was the "boulder bank".. to whence also came all the bullock drivers and shearers' cheques, to be "knocked down" on their periodical "bursts". <i>(Oct 30, 1890,Otago Witness,32</i>)

+>  We made D'Urville's Island in a week, and were inside the "boulder bank" of Tasman Bay nine days out from Port Cooper. <i>(Oct 23, 1890,Otago Witness,30</i>)

+>  <b>Hochstetter</b> &#65279;The harbour of Nelson... owes its formation to a most singular "boulder-bank" which extends eight miles along the coast, forming a natural dam. <i>(1867,New Zealand (Heaphy),470</i>)